Alex Yee enters the unknown at London Marathon and invites you with him

 Yee has been open and honest about the challenge he faces.
 Rather than shy away from the fact that he is stepping into the unknown, Yee is fully embracing it.
 Of course, the 27-year-old is more accustomed to swimming and cycling before he runs, and the mechanics of a triathlon race – beyond the obvious – couldn’t be more different.
 In the triathlon, there are natural points where momentum can switch and surge, notably displayed by Yee in his astonishing comeback to beat rival Hayden Wilde to gold in Paris.

-Yee would tell you exactly the same.
-‘Yeah… marathon is gonna be hard’ was the Strava title of one of his long runs at the start of his block.
+Yee would tell you the same.
+“Yeah… marathon is gonna be hard” was the Strava title of one of his long runs at the start of his block.
 But it is with that honesty that Yee will prepare to leave it all out there on Sunday.

+Alex Yee: The London Detour is on YouTube; London Marathon coverage starts at 8.30am on BBC1 tomorrow

 Join our commenting forum